 Generally speaking, choppy and disjointed narration usually gets on my nerves, but, somehow, Moretti manages to make this style of narration easy to follow and completely addictive throughout the plot of this tale.
 I was on the edge of my seat as I devoured each chapter (both and back and forth in time) and tried to figure out what the true happenings were and what motives the characters were acting with.
 Each character gets a distinct POV and I loved hearing the story from each of their perspectives.
 I found this to be incredibly interesting.

 One of my largest gripes to this story was the situation with the birds.
 At the beginning of the story, we are told that thousands (hundreds? millions?
 Who knows) of blackbirds have fallen out of the sky and into the town.
 People are horrified by this phenomenon and experts are called into the test the town’s water and air, looking for reasons and possible side effects of this occurrence.
 I waited for the entirety of the book for this to be made clear.
 And, alas, there was never really an explanation.
 The birds were more of a metaphor or a representation and I just wasn’t about that.
 Personally, I felt like I needed an explanation.

 Overall, if you enjoy a tightly woven plot with multiple characters and a compelling mystery, I think you will enjoy this book.
 It really reminded me of Everything You Want Me To Be by Mindy Mejia.
 They both had that small town mystery vibe.

-Thanks to the author and the publisher for a copy of this novel; it was my pleasure to provide an honest review.
+Thanks to the author, the publisher and Netgalley for a copy of The Blackbird Season; it was my pleasure to provide an honest review.

-As mentioned this one a #cjsreads pick.
-Want to see what Chandra and Jessica thought?
+Want to see what Jessica and Chandra thought of this one?
 Keep reading to find out!